aspose-barcode/Aspose.BarCode-Products/barcode/net/generate/_index.md

 ---
 title: C# Barcode Generation
 url: /net/generate/
-description: Create barcode images of various 1D and 2D symbologies with few lines of C# code via .NET library
+description: Create barcode images of various 1D and 2D symbologies via .NET library
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Generate Barcode Images Via C#" h2="Create various 1D and 2D symbologies including  EAN 13, EAN 8, Codeblock, Code 128, Aztec, PDF 417, QR, UPC and more to build cross-platform .NET applications." >}}
+{{< blocks/products/pf/feature-page-header h1="Generate Barcode Images Via C#" h2="Create barcodes of various 1D and 2D symbologies, including EAN 13, EAN 8, Codeblock, Code 128, Aztec, PDF417, QR Code, UPC, and others to build cross-platform .NET applications." >}}

 {{% blocks/products/pf/feature-page-summary %}}

-**How to generate barcodes in C#**, .NET Barcode API can do it easily.
-Programmers can save generated barcode labels to a database, within a specified directory or can integrate the barcode generation feature into some external applications.
-API provides [BarcodeGenerator](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodegenerator), which supports different 1D symbologies including Codabar, Code 11, Code 39 (Standard, Extended), Code 93 (Standard, Extended), EAN13, EAN8 etc and 2D symbologies such as Aztec, DataMatrix, PDf417, QR code.
+**To generate barcodes in C#**, Aspose has introduced the dedicated .NET barcode API that allows programmers to save generated barcode labels to a database or a specified directory.
+Moreover, barcode generation functionality can be integrated into external applications.
+API provides the [BarcodeGenerator](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodegenerator) class that supports different 1D symbologies, such as Codabar, Code 11, Code 39 (Standard, Extended), Code 93 (Standard, Extended), EAN13, EAN8, and many others, as well as 2D symbologies, including Aztec, DataMatrix, PDF417, QR Code, etc.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{% blocks/products/pf/feature-page-section  h2="Creating EAN Barcode Images" %}}

-C# BarCode API supports Linear EAN 13 and EAN 8 symbologies.
-EAN-13 barcode having 13 digits code with the first two or three digits as country code, the next five to seven digits as the manufacturer code and the next three to five digits as the product code and the last one is for the checksum digit.
-Process of generating EAN barcode symbologies is, Create the BarcodeGenerator instance with relevant EAN Type it may be EAN13, EAN14, EAN8 with relevant code text.
-Set the relevant parameters and finally call the Save method with relevant image with full path and image type.
+C# BarCode API supports various linear barcode types, including EAN 13 and EAN 8 symbologies.
+EAN-13 allows encoding 13 digits using the first two or three digits as a country code, the next five to seven digits as a manufacturer code, the following three to five digits as a product code, and the last character is the checksum digit.
+The process of generating EAN barcodes is discussed further as an example.
+First, it is required to create an instance of the [BarcodeGenerator](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodegenerator) class passing a relevant EAN type (EAN 13, EAN 14, or EAN 8) and appropriate input text.
+Then, developers need to set barcode parameters, and finally, call the [Save](https://apireference.aspose.com/barcode/net/aspose.barcode.generation.barcodegenerator/save/methods/1) method specifying the full path of a resulting image and the required image type.

 {{% blocks/products/pf/feature-page-code h3="C# Code for Creating EAN 13 Barcode Image" %}}